toksaitov/monet/Readme.md

-* `docker exec monet_monet-api_1 npm run gulp`: to recreate the `artworks` collection inside the `monet-artwork-db` container and import sample data from the `artworks` directory to the service database
+* `docker exec monet_monet-api_1 npm run gulp`: to recreate the `artworks` collection inside the `monet-artwork-db` container and import sample data from the `artworks` directory to the service database.
+Note that the name `monet_monet-api_1` of the API container could be different depending on your Docker setup, ensure to check the output of `docker ps` for a correct name.

 * `docker-compose -f docker-compose.yml -f docker-compose.gpu.yml ...`: to work
   with the GPU variant of the *neural-doodle* image